 It encompasses the values, visions, ideals, norms, working language, systems and habits of a group who work together.
 A good human resources employee develops and manages their company’s culture.
 They recruit new hires, maintain benefits and payroll, mediate conflict and engage in training and development.
 Their role is at the core of a company’s success.

-You can begin a career in human resources by earning an associate’s degree or a certificate.
+People choosing HR careers begin by earning an associate’s degree or a certificate.
 Graduates with bachelor’s degrees may also be eligible for management positions.
 Those who earn master’s degrees in human relations can move on to work in directorial and senior-level management roles.
 There are two options for earning a master’s degree: the Master of Business Administration with a concentration in human resources, and a human resource’s master’s degree.

 HR professionals can choose to seek accreditation from the HR Certification Institute.
 This designation and others like it show a commitment to excellence and ongoing growth in the field.
 Learn more about human resources curriculum on What You’ll Study.